 - A baccalaureate degree from an accredited college or university.
-A GPA of 3.0 on a 4.0 scales necessary to be competitive.
+A GPA of 3.0 on a 4.0 scale is necessary to be competitive.
 Previous graduate work should reflect a GPA of 3.0 or above.

-- A competitive score on the GRE or the GMAT if the applicant does not have an overall grade point average of 3.0 or higher from their undergradute school.
+- If the applicant does not have a combined GPA of 3.0 from all post-secondary schools, a competitive score on the GRE or the GMAT is required.
 A GRE score of 1000 (verbal + quantitative) or a GRE score of 301 on the current GRE, and 4 or higher on the analytical section; or GMAT score of 500 suggests a student's ability to be successful in the program.

-- Three reference forms from individuals who can comment on the applicant's professional background, academic capabilities, and motivation.
-(Applicants provide the email address of 3 individuals on the application and the recommendation form is electronically sent to them to complete.)
+- Three reference forms from individuals who can comment on your professional background, academic capabilities, and motivation.
+(Applicants provide the email address of three individuals on the application, and the recommendation form is electronically sent to those individuals to complete.)

-- Students should have working knowledge of word processing, spreadsheets, presentation software and knowledge of databases.
+- Applicants should have working knowledge of word processing, spreadsheets, presentation software, and databases.

-Qualifed candidates will be interviewed by the Admissions Committee and/or program director; the interviews will be held in person or via Skype.
+Qualified candidates may be interviewed by the Admissions Committee and/or program director; the interviews will be held in person or via distance.

-In addition to the application itself the applicant must complete supplemental reference materials specific to the program to which he or she is applying.
+In addition to the application itself, the applicant must complete supplemental reference materials specific to this program.
 These forms are available in PDF format within the application and are also sent through email once an application is submitted.
-Applicants are required to submit official transcripts from each post-secondary school attended and all materials must be received by the application deadline.
+Applicants are required to submit official transcripts from each post-secondary school attended, and all materials must be received by the application deadline.